shinde-shantanu/Questionator/README.md

 ## 3.TextAnalysisInTheEntertainmentDomain

-This module was redundant work by Shantanu Shinde.
 This utilizes a completely different platfom from the current api.
 Can be utilised as an alternative if the current question Generation feels insufficient.

-This completes our Installation of the questionator.
-This document is prepared by Naeem Patel, so in case of any doubt do ping me on the mail.
-My mail is naeempatel010@gmail.com.

-# All the best for the installation.